 Speaking about the weather earlier reminded me of this:

-Student pilots make the mistake of not reading the weather from actual radar.
+Student pilots mistake not reading the temperature from the actual radar.

-Do not just monitor the weather of your departure airport before takeoff.
+Do not just monitor the climate of your departure airport before takeoff.

 Use online weather services to find out the weather en route and your destination airport.

 Learning about the weather at your alternative airport is crucial too.